Dog Corner

 All Puppies Have Pink Paws

 Paws on puppies are always pink.
 This is a bright pink color, and it looks amazing.
-However, as they get older and start to walk all day long, their paws will turn black.
+However, as they get older and start to walk all day, their paws will turn black.
 The skin will become thicker and tougher.
 It must do so in order to protect the paw itself and provide comfort while walking.
 You can see this with all dog breeds.

 We should add that you can inspect the skin occasionally.
 For example, the skin may get damaged if your puppy is walking on hot asphalt or any hard surface.